genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 ---
 # Day 2 agenda
-Complex forms, data entry components, introduction to Genesis Comms lib.
+Complex forms, data entry components, introduction to Genesis Foundation Comms lib.

 ## Orders screen
 Let's continue the development of our web app creating an order screen.
 We're going to work on these files: